-Sailors begin bringing cats on boats to help control the rodent population
+Sailors are first known to bring cats on board to help control their ships’ rodent population.

 National Meow Like a Pirate Day Activities

 It’s not often you get to throw a party with a theme as unique as today’s celebration.
-Bring out the grogg, don’t forget the treats for the feline friends, and spend your evening grunting and growling and cursing the landlubbers.
-All in a cat-like tone as well, of course.
+Bring out the grogg and catnip and spend your evening cursing the landlubbers — all in a cat-like tone, of course.

 The real treasure of the day is to raise awareness about pet and cat overpopulation.
-So while the pirates of lore may not have been as keen on giving a cat a nice, warm, dry home, you certainly can.
-Look into your local shelters to learn more.
+So, while the pirates of lore may not have been as keen on giving a cat a nice, warm, dry home, you certainly can.
+Search your local shelters to learn more.

 Why We Love National Meow Like a Pirate Day